Mercury vs Wise vs Relay (2026) — Best US Business Bank for Non-Residents | USLLCGlobal

 What Wise Business actually is

 Wise (formerly TransferWise) is a UK-headquartered money services business with US bank partnerships that give you real US ACH routing and account numbers.
-Critically, it is not a US-chartered bank — it's classified as an MSB (Money Services Business).
+Critically, it is not a US-chartered bank — it's classified as an MSB (Money Services Business) registered with FinCEN.
 For day-to-day operations this distinction doesn't matter; for Stripe applications it sometimes does.
 We come back to that below.

 Real KYC requirements (2026)